ozoidemi/ePaper_guest_dashboard/README.md

 #### Privileged Container Type

-You see, there are cases in which you will need USB passthrough access to the LXC.
-And no matter what you do, you will not get it if you don't choose a _Privileged_ container type during set up.
+There are cases in which you'll need USB passthrough access to the LXC.
+If you don't choose a _Privileged_ container type during set up, you won't get it.

 To do so, just choose the advanced settings when the installer prompts you.